The Missing Piece in AI Programs: Emotion

 Our Customer Experience Vector (CXV) is one way to better understand the complex field of emotions.
 This system of measurements combines the data science of ‘who, what, when, and where’ with customer patterns and trends, with behavioural science that can help understand the ‘why’ and reach better conclusions on customer feelings.

 The CXV feeds off the open-ended narratives that customers input.
 This in turn seeks out weak and strong signals that the customers use in their dialogue and speech.
 The basis of this are the positive and negative emotions that we pick up from narratives.
 A graph is created from those fleeting emotional moments from agitation to calmness or disgust to trust.
 There we can find inflection points in the customer journey.

-Overall, understanding emotions will never be an easy task, No two customers are ever alike, and businesses need to acknowledge the emotional footprint they leave with audiences.
-While AI will never develop enough empathy to understand how we feel, brands need to understand how well it can evolve to perceive our interactions.
+Overall, understanding emotions will never be an easy task.
+No two customers are ever alike, and businesses need to acknowledge the emotional footprint they leave with audiences.
+While AI customer service will never develop enough empathy to understand how we feel, brands need to understand how well it can evolve to perceive our interactions.